A quick guide on In-game known issues and How to deal with them

 Pokémon GO app suddenly closes

-- Issue description: The app suddenly closes forcing the player to reopen the game.
+- Issue description: The app suddenly closes forcing the Competitor to reopen the game.

 - Official Arena Stance: This problem cannot be grounds for a rematch since it’s generally due to low RAM, overheating or an Operating System function that forcibly closes high consumption apps.
 Competitors must guarantee that their smartphone conditions allow Pokémon GO to run properly.